ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

   debounceTime: number;
   /**
    * Whether to allow empty string to be treated as a valid search term.
-   * Useful for when you want to show defaul results when the user clears the search box (as it was in the first place).
+   * Useful for when you want to show defaul results when the user clears the search box *
-   *
    * @default true
    */